Witness Post: Raymond Oliver March 2, 2012

 One afternoon I asked Ray how he was able to make a life for himself and his family on a teacher’s salary.
 “I have some good summer jobs at the Timonium Fair Grounds, and I have been lucky.”
 Begging the next question, I asked Ray to explain what he meant about the LUCK.
 He mentioned that among other things he had been an early investor in recreational bowling.
 Ray said that he had made a sizable chunk of change in the stock market with “Fairlanes,” when it went public.
 “I made enough money to send my kids to college and for Evelyn and me to have a fair retirement.”
 There was that word again, FAIR.
 To Ray a lot of his teaching and coaching career seemed to be about fairness.
 Since he had a house on campus at McDonogh, he said he felt very fortunate.

 One day last December, 2011, I was visiting my dear friend, QD Thompson, at Edenwald in Towson, and he invited a surprise guest: Ray Oliver.
-Not surprisingly the conversation came around to McDonogh, and I asked Ray how he decided to be a student at McDonogh.
-I may have some of the exact details incorrect, but here is my recollection of the story: “I was a sixth grader in Baltimore in 1934; it was during the Depression and we had to scrimp and save all the time.
+Not surprisingly the conversation came around to McDonogh, and I asked Ray how he decided to apply to McDonogh.
+My best recollection of the story, Ray replied: “I was a sixth grader in Baltimore in 1934; it was during the Depression and we had to scrimp and save all the time.
 My mother and I lived on Poplar Grove Street and a neighbor came over one day with a newspaper clipping.
 The newspaper in those days, cost 3 cents, and we had stopped the daily delivery to save money.
 The neighbor said that since I was a pretty good student, I should apply for a scholarship to McDonogh, and the newspaper article explained where to go to take the examination.
 I went to the School, took the exam, must have done well enough, and the rest is history …” And a fair and lucky history it is.

 Coach Oliver, thank you for taking that first test.
 Thank you for giving half of your life to McDonogh and its students and fellow teachers.
 We miss you.